-That said, it’s a good idea to be able to cover focal lengths from wide angle to moderate telephoto.
+That said, it’s a good idea to be able to cover focal lengths from wide-angle to moderate telephoto.
 For most of my work I prefer lenses in the moderately wide range, around 24mm or so.
 But I’ve used 14mm and even 500mm lenses to create landscape shots during the spring.

-Early Spring Landscape Photography—Embrace creativity
+Early Spring Landscape Photography—Embrace Creativity

 Rivers aside, this is not a colorful time of year.
 As I sorted through my Lightroom catalog looking for images to accompany this article, I found I had very few shots from the early days of spring.
 Because, frankly, it tends to be brown.

-A mud puddle of recently melted snow may not be particularly interesting at first glance, but what if it holds reflections?
-Suddenly that puddle gets a lot more interesting.
+And there is my first piece of advice for photographing the days of early spring: be creative.
+A mud puddle of recently melted snow may not be particularly interesting at first glance.
+But if it holds reflections, suddenly, that puddle gets a lot more interesting.

-Done right, purposeful blurs will create painterly images, or abstractions of color and light from an otherwise bland, brown landscape.
+Done right, purposeful blurs will create painterly images or abstractions of color and light from an otherwise bland, brown landscape.

-In the early spring, when the world looks a bit sad and brown, you need to break away from the typical formulas of landscape photography, and create new things.
+In the early spring, when the world looks a bit sad and brown, you need to break away from the typical formulas of landscape photography and create new things.

 Early spring is also a time of drama as spring storms roll through the landscape.
 When the meadows and forests are still brown, you can often look to the skies to find drama.

 Last, using a remote shutter release, shoot one shot after the other and cross your fingers that lightning pops while your shutter is open.
-The image below is a five second exposure stopped down to f22 at ISO 100.
+The image below is a five-second exposure stopped down to f/22 at ISO 100.

-Mid-Spring Landscape Photography—Find the Colour
+Mid-Spring Landscape Photography—Find the Color

 This constant change is a blessing and a curse when it comes to photography.
 Some of my best spring landscape images have been made during the crazy weather of the season.

-We woke after a cold night to 10cm of snow on our tents and the surrounding tundra.
-But the sun had emerged and the landscape was bright and beautiful.
+We woke after a cold night to 10 cm of snow on our tents and the surrounding tundra.
+But the sun had emerged, and the landscape was bright and beautiful.